-PART D PROCESSES 11 APPROVAL, PAYMENT AND REIMBURSEMENT ARRANGEMENTS
+PROCESSES PART D 11 APPROVAL, PAYMENT AND REIMBURSEMENT ARRANGEMENTS

 - 11.1.
 Expenses should only be incurred by Councillors in accordance with the provisions of this policy. - 11.2.
-Approval for incurring expenses beyond amounts resolved for travel, information and communications technology for the etc, or reimbursement of such expenses, should be obtained before the expense is incurred. - 11.3.
+Approval for incurring expenses beyond amounts resolved for travel, information and communications technology etc, for the or reimbursement of such expenses, should be obtained before the expense is incurred. - 11.3.
 Final approval for payments made under this policy will be granted by the Chief Executive Officer.